 The MBA Collection consists of some 400 strains from 80 genera of marine phytoplankton, many of which are not held by any other collection in the world.

 The main MBA Collection consists of some 400 strains from 80 genera of marine phytoplankton.
 Many Plymouth strains are not held by any other collection in the world.
 Within the collection we have a large number of Emiliania huxleyi strains and Dunaliella species contributed by major international projects .

 The Collection plays an essential role in many research programmes funded by the NERC and EC.
-Fellows of and visitors to the MBA and PML (Plymouth Marine Laboratory) have utilised the Collection for their research.
-In addition, about half of all requests for cultures come from outside academic institutes and commercial users worldwide.
+Research fellows and their collaborators can utilise the collection for their research.

 The first algal cultures at Plymouth were established by E.J.
 Allen and E.W.
 Nelson in 1910, but the main development of the Plymouth Culture Collection took place under Dr Mary Parke from the 1940s onwards.
 Mary Parke had already established a number of flagellates in culture as part of her work on the feeding of oyster larvae at the Port Erin Marine Biological Station.

 This work was developed following her move to Plymouth in 1940 and resulted in the publication of a number of seminal papers on flagellate systematics, many in collaboration with Professor Irene Manton of the University of Leeds who brought her skills in electron microscopy to the partnership.